-If you are looking to purchase a bike or cargo bike, why not look in your area for community groups offering reconditioned bikes to save your carbon footprint even further.
-Alternatively, you may wish to purchase a bike via your employer’s ‘Cycle to work’ scheme.
+If you want to purchase a bike or cargo bike, why not look in your area for community groups offering reconditioned bikes to even further save your carbon footprint.
+Alternatively, you may wish to purchase a bike via your employer’s ‘Cycle to work scheme.

 - Provide between 25–100 miles of pedalling enhancement on a single charge.

 - Give you an extra boost to cover those long journeys or big hills.

 - Emit 144 times less CO2 per mile than the average petrol or diesel car (recharging battery)

 Today we use our cars freely for short or long journeys.
 Most cars are powered today by either petrol or diesel.
 The alternative is either to use a “Hybrid Car”, which uses a mixture of carbon fuels and electricity, or a “pure” Electric Vehicle (EV).
 The major constraints on EVs are the availability of charging points and the distance which they can travel on one charge (between 200 and 250 miles).
 But the cost comparisons between a petrol car and an EV as provided by Thatcham Research show that the total cost per mile is cheaper for an EV.

 Source: Thatcham Research, KeeResources & manufacturer data. i3 cost includes government grant